Marx-wrld/Kafka-PythonDataStream/README.md

 deactivate
 ```

+**NOTE:**
-- **Ensure you don't leak your API keys, urls and passwords to the web**
+- Ensure you don't leak your API keys, urls and passwords to the web.